-Marshall University provides timely warnings (called “Community Advisories”) to the university community when a situation occurs within Marshall’s Clery reporting geographical areas* and represents a serious or continuing threat.
-Decisions to disseminate a warning will be decided on a case-by-case basis in light of all the facts surrounding the crime and the continuing danger to the campus community.
+Marshall University provides timely warnings (usually titled "Advisories" or "Community Advisories") to the university community when a situation occurs within Marshall’s Clery reporting geographical areas.* Decisions about disseminating a warning will be decided on a case-by-case basis in light of all the facts surrounding the crime and the continuing danger to the campus community.
 The purpose of the warning is to aid in the prevention of similar crimes by alerting the community about the incident and providing information about the actions people can take to diminish their chances of being victimized.

 The amount and type of information presented in the warning will vary depending on the circumstances of the crime.
 If there is certain information that could compromise law enforcement efforts, it may be withheld from the timely warning notice.
 An effort will always be made to distribute a warning as soon as pertinent information is available so that the warning is a preventive tool, not solely a description of the incident.

 The university is not required to issue a Timely Warning with respect to crimes reported to a pastoral or professional counselor.
 In addition, an institution that follows its emergency notification procedures is not required to issue a timely warning based on the same circumstances.

 Timely Warning Notices are typically issued for the following Uniformed Crime Reporting Program (UCR)/National Incident Based Reporting System (NIBRS) crime classifications: major incidents of arson, aggravated assault, and murder/non-negligent manslaughter, robbery and sex offenses.

 Cases of aggravated assault and sex offenses are considered on a case-by-case basis, depending on the facts of the case and the information known by the MUPD.
 For example, if an alleged assault occurs between two students who have a disagreement, there may be no on-going threat to other Marshall University community members and a Timely Warning Notice would not be distributed.